Kent State University Online NP & CNS Programs

 In addition, WHNPs may address problems with menstruation and menopause, urinary issues and incontinence, sexually transmitted diseases, endometriosis, and general sexual health.
 WHNPs care for women before, during, and after pregnancy.
 Graduates are eligible to take the WHNP-BC certification exam through the National Certification Corporation (NCC).

 Psychiatric-mental health nurse practitioners serve children and adults with mental health needs and disorders.
-PMHNPs may carry out individual, family, or group therapy or psychotherapy, prescribe psychotropic medications, and work in teams to collaborate and improve mental health conditions of their patients.
+PMHNPs may carry out individual, family, or group therapy or psychotherapy, prescribe psychotropic medications, and work in teams to collaborate and improve the mental health conditions of their patients.

 Graduate-prepared clinical nurse specialists and nurse practitioners may serve patients in various locations such as private and public clinics, women’s health centers, birthing centers, long-term care facilities, rehabilitation centers, hospitals, correctional facilities, schools, emergency rooms, home health care situations, and government facilities.